 Sephora masters this personalization method by allowing customers to book in-store consultations and makeovers.
 Through the Sephora app, customers can find a store, make sure that any desired items are in stock, and book a time when a consultant will meet with them.

 Makeup artists have access to all the items that the customer has added to their personal profile.
 Customers can even use the app to find selected products on store shelves.
-At the same time, they can receive personalized beauty recommendations based on their complexion and various preferences.

 Better product recommendations